codeigniter4/CodeIgniter4/user_guide_src/source/models/entities.rst

     {
         protected $attributes = [
             'id'         => null,
-            'name'       => null, // Represents a username 'email'      => null,
+            'full_name'  => null, // In the $attributes, the key is the column name 'email'      => null,
             'password'   => null,
             'created_at' => null,